LACMA

 Curatorial Notes

-Fascinated by the activity of city life, Marsh set much of his work in buses, subways, trains, and stations.
-Third Avenue El illustrates the crowded conditions of the New York elevated trains but does not give a sense of the extreme congestion often experienced by the daily passenger.
+Fascinated by the activity of city life, Reginald Marsh set much of his work in buses, subways, trains, and stations.
+Third Avenue El illustrates the crowded conditions of New York City's trains but it does not give a sense of the extreme congestion often experienced by daily commuters.
 This is somewhat surprising since Marsh delighted in the hustle and bustle of urban crowds, but his depictions of buses and trains lack the raucous quality of his other New York images.
 They are quieter and more serious.
-By focusing on a few figures and presenting them as physically and psychologically separated-as in Second Avenue El, 1929 (formerly Frank K. M. Rehn Galleries, New York), and Why Not Use the "L"?
-1930 (Whitney Museum of American Art, New York) -- he demonstrated how those who live in a large, crowded city could feel alone.
-Although the passengers in Third Avenue El sit close together, they remain isolated from each other.
+By focusing on a few figures and presenting them as physically and psychologically separated, he captured the sense of isolation often felt by those who live in urban centers.

-The obvious source of Marsh’s painting is Third Class Carriage, c.
-1860-70 (Metropolitan Museum of Art, New York), by Honoré Daumier (1808-1879), a work that he could have known through any one of several painted and lithographed versions or through reproductions, which were numerous.
-Marsh not only borrowed the composition of this well-known image, he shared the French master’s appreciation of the dignity and worth of working-class people.
+One possible source of inspiration for Marsh’s painting is Honoré Daumier's Third Class Carriage (c.
+1860-70; Metropolitan Museum of Art, New York), a work that he could have known through several painted and lithographed versions or through reproductions, which were numerous.
+Marsh not only borrowed the composition of this well-known image, he shared the French artist’s appreciation for the dignity of the working classes.
 Each passenger is a large, statuesque figure with a monumental presence.
 Marsh painted Third Avenue El in his characteristic, thin tempera wash, drawing in many details, such as the facial features and fur collars and cuffs.
-Deep colors, transparent washes, opaque passages, and drawing describe the solid forms.

 Selected Bibliography